soheilpalermo/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

-A collaborative project to build an ETL pipeline using Python, Pandas, and PostgreSQL for extracting, transforming, and loading crowdfunding data from Excel files into a relational database.
+## Project Overview
+This project demonstrates the development of an ETL (Extract, Transform, Load) pipeline designed to process and manage crowdfunding data.
+Through data extraction from Excel files, data transformation into structured CSV files, and database creation, the project lays out the end-to-end flow of data into a PostgreSQL database for efficient querying and analysis.
+Key outcomes include generating data tables, visualizing entity relationships, and constructing a scalable database for crowdfunding insights.